Winnie the Pooh (franchise): Other

-Comics

-The Winnie the Pooh comic strip, which ran from 1978 to 1988, brought the beloved characters from A.A.
-Milne’s books to life through Disney’s adaptation.
-Written by Don Ferguson and illustrated by Richard Moore, with contributions from Willie Ito, the strip introduced new characters like Sir Brian and his dragon, inspired by Milne’s poetry.
-Known for its unique humor and charming characterization, the comic strip delighted readers throughout its decade-long run.

 Theme park attractions

 The Many Adventures of Winnie the Pooh is a dark ride based upon the 1977 film The Many Adventures of Winnie the Pooh.
 The attraction exists in slightly different forms at the Magic Kingdom in the Walt Disney World Resort, Disneyland, Hong Kong Disneyland, and Shanghai Disneyland.

 Pooh's Hunny Hunt, located in Tokyo Disneyland, is an entirely different "E-ticket class" attraction, featuring full audio-animatronics and an innovative 'trackless' ride system.

 More Songs from Pooh Corner

 More Songs from Pooh Corner is a children's music album released in 2000 by Kenny Loggins.
 The follow-up to his 1994 album Return to Pooh Corner, it includes the theme song from the 2000 Disney animated film The Tigger Movie, "Your Heart Will Lead You Home", which he also performed for that film's soundtrack, as well as several classic film songs and duets with Olivia Newton-John and Alison Krauss.